QuePast/seedbox/README.md

    ```
 5. Set up auto-downloading rules as needed

-The RSS feed contains magnet links for the 10 most recent FitGirl torrents and is updated every 30 minutes.
+The RSS feed contains magnet links for the 8 most recent FitGirl repacks and is updated every 6 hours.

 ### GitHub Actions Workflow

 The script is automatically run using GitHub Actions:
-- Runs every 30 minutes
+- Runs every 6 hours
-- Updates the RSS feed with the latest torrents
+- Updates the RSS feed with the latest repacks
 - Commits and pushes changes to this repository

 You can also manually trigger the workflow by going to the Actions tab and running the "Update FitGirl RSS Feed" workflow.